top of page

 Don't eat sweet or starchy food without adding some protein, fat or fibre on it.
 You could put greek yoghurt on your cookie if you want to eat it.
 Eat your sourdough bread with some goats cheese spread and avocado on it.
 If you have some rice, have some eggs, chicken, fish with it.

-The flatter you manage to keep your blood sugar after breakfast and lunch, the better you will feel in the evening and the less hungry you'll be.
+The less high blood sugar spikes you have after breakfast and lunch, the better you feel throughout the day.

-If you are looking to understand more about better eating habits for your body, lifestyle, don't hesitate to contact me for health and nutrition coaching at info@katrinpeo.com.
-Learn more about my health and nutrition coaching services under Services menu.
+If you are looking to understand more about better eating habits for your body, lifestyle, don't hesitate to contact me for nutrition counselling and health coaching at info@katrinpeo.com.
+Learn more about my services under Services.

 Comments